SpaceHey: Features

-Spacehey can be viewed without registration.
+SpaceHey can be viewed without registration.
 However, in order to publish content or interact with other users, a user account must be created.
-New users only need to enter an email address and password.
+New users not only need to enter an email address and password, but also enter a valid invite code from an existing user.

-Spacehey has many of the same basic functions that Myspace had at its peak, such as profile pages, blogs, bulletins, interest groups, and instant messaging.
+SpaceHey has many of the same basic functions that Myspace had at its peak, such as profile pages, blogs, bulletins, interest groups, and instant messaging.
 In a blog post, Anton Röhm stated that it is currently not possible to implement the gallery function that many users want because it would take up too much storage space and the available financial resources could not provide the necessary space as of June 2021.

-An aspect of Spacehey that differs it from modern social media, is the ability of users to fully customize the appearance and functionality of their profile pages using HTML and CSS, which was one of MySpace's most notable features.
+An aspect of SpaceHey that differs it from modern social media is the ability of users to fully customize the appearance and functionality of their profile pages using HTML and CSS, which was one of MySpace's most notable features.
 However, this also results in security problems as it did with MySpace; users can use HTML to integrate external content into their profiles that could potentially be harmful to the profile visitor.
-For this reason, when a user visits someone else's profile page the first time, the website displays a notice to draw attention to these potential risks and refers to Spacehey's privacy policy.

-Unlike Myspace, Spacehey allows the user to share posts on other social media platforms.
+Unlike Myspace, SpaceHey allows users to share posts on other social media platforms.
 It is also possible to embed content from YouTube, Spotify, SoundCloud, Bandcamp, and Mixcloud.

-Röhm has called Spacehey "privacy-friendly", unlike most other social media platforms.
+Röhm has called SpaceHey "privacy-friendly", unlike most other social media platforms.
 Posts on the user's feed are displayed chronologically.

-Spacehey also has verified users on the platform.
+SpaceHey also has verified users on the platform.
 Verified users are identified by a verification check icon by their names on their accounts.
 Unlike other social media platforms, clicking the verified icon identifies the reason the user is verified.
 For example, user Marie Rousseau's reason for being verified is "Writer/Motivational Speaker" and user Ramaj Eroc's reason is "Official Artist Account".

 Similar to MySpace at its peak, SpaceHey aims to launch a music aspect of the website, where independent Artists/Bands can create their own page to share previews of music and interact with fans.
 This feature is currently in beta.

 Financing

-Spacehey is free to use.
+SpaceHey is free to use.
 The platform lacked advertising as of April 2022.
 In a blog-post from December 2020, Röhm called for ideas for funding to be sent to him.
 Later that month, it was made possible to support the site by purchasing stickers; after purchase, a "supporter badge" will appear on the website next to the buyer's name.
 As of November 2023, Christmas sweaters are able to be purchased as well.

 Media attention

-Spacehey has been discussed by media such as The Independent, Vice, BuzzFeed, and the New York Post.
+SpaceHey has been discussed by media such as The Independent, Vice, BuzzFeed, and the New York Post.
 In December 2020, Fast Company published an interview with Anton Röhm.
 In March 2021, BBC Radio Oxford interviewed him via telephone.